 The Group has as one of its main objectives the continued promotion of its corporate social responsibility.
-At an operational level, this translates into workforce training, partnering with charitable organisations and encouraging staff in fund raising activities by, for example, fund matching.
+At an operational level, this translates into workforce training, partnering with charitable organisations, encouraging staff in fund raising activities by, for example, fund matching and providing time off for volunteering.

-The desirability of the company and Group maintaining a reputation for high standards of business conduct

-Senior management include in its reporting to the directors measurements against key performance indicators relating to specific initiatives, and against milestones for related activities.
+The desirability of the Company and Group maintaining a reputation for high standards of business conduct Senior management include in its reporting to the Directors measurements against key performance indicators relating to specific initiatives, and against milestones for related activities.
 Senior management provide regular updates to the Education division of its ultimate parent company.
 This includes information on business performance.
-The Group has a high-integrity culture, with appropriate policies, training and processes relating to anti-bribery and corruption and whistleblowing, together with substantial business control functions such as Internal Audit, IT Security, Legal and Operational Health & Safety.
-The directors continued to oversee most, if not all, of these aspects of the Group throughout the year through quarterly Governing Body meetings.
+The Group has a high-integrity culture, with appropriate policies, training and processes relating to anti-bribery and corruption and whistleblowing, together with substantial business control functions such as Internal Audit, IT Security, Legal, Compliance and Operational Health & Safety.
+The Directors continued to oversee most, if not all, of these aspects of the Group throughout the year through quarterly senior management team meetings.

-The need to act fairly as between members of the company and Group
+The need to act fairly as between members of the Company and Group

 The Group is a wholly owned subsidiary.
 The ultimate owner of the Group is Graham Holdings Company.
-Therefore the Group is deemed to be acting fairly between members on the basis that it has one member and delivers the strategy agreed with its parent entity.
+Therefore, the Group is deemed to be acting fairly between members on the basis that it has one member and delivers the strategy agreed with its parent entity.

-This report was approved by the board and signed on its behalf.
+The Strategic Report was approved by the Board and signed on its behalf by:

-DIRECTORS' REPORT FOR THE YEAR ENDED 31 DECEMBER 2023
+DIRECTORS' REPORT FOR THE YEAR ENDED 31 DECEMBER 2024

-The directors present their report and the financial statements for the year ended 31 December 2023.
+The Directors present their report and the financial statements for the year ended 31 December 2024.